Skip to main content

 Supported applications languages whose capture is possible

-But it can capture secrets from applications being both statically or dynamically linked to OpenSSL library.
+Spider can capture secrets from applications dynamically linked to a supported TLS library.

 This covers a wide range of applications coded with numerous programming languages: